influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 ---
+title: Use the InfluxDB AppInstance resource configuration
-title: Configure your InfluxDB cluster
+list_title: Configure your InfluxDB AppInstance resource directly
 description: >
-  InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
+  Configure your InfluxDB cluster by editing configuration options in the provided `AppInstance` resource.
 menu:
+menu:
   influxdb_clustered:
+    name: Configure AppInstance
-    name: Configure your cluster
+    parent: Configure your cluster
-    parent: Install InfluxDB Clustered
-weight: 130
+weight: 220
-related:
-  - /influxdb/clustered/admin/upgrade/
 ---

-InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
-InfluxData provides the following items:
+Manage your InfluxDB Clustered deployments using Kubernetes and apply configuration settings using a YAML configuration file.

 - **`influxdb-docker-config.json`**: an authenticated Docker configuration file.
   The InfluxDB Clustered software is in a secure container registry.